 Key Stage 3

 Years 7 and 8 follow a mastery curriculum based on the premise of embedding core skills to develop a solid base for KS4 learning.
 They study a range of texts encompassing poetry, prose and plays that clearly link to GCSE examination skills/questions.
 For example, Year 7 study a range of modules such as: Introduction to Academic Writing, Dystopian Writing, "A Boy in Striped Pyjamas".
-Year 8 modules include: Gothic Fiction, “The Tempest” and “War Horse" amongst others.
+Year 8 modules include: Gothic Fiction, “The Tempest” and Identity poetry, amongst others.
 Students will be assessed using GCSE style questions from Paper 1 and Paper 2.

 Key Stage 4

 Students study the AQA English Language and English Literature specifications.
 In Year 9, we continue to develop their skills through the teaching of the following texts: "Media Messages", “Romeo and Juliet” and “An Inspector Calls”, (the latter text being used as a stimulus for their GCSE Spoken Language Presentation in the summer term.)